 Why there is more than one mode

-A multi-model debate produces a stack of findings with overlaps, disagreements, and near-duplicates.
-Somebody has to collapse that stack into one report.
-The question of how to collapse it is the consensus mode.
+A multi-model debate produces a pile of findings with overlaps, disagreements, and near-duplicates.
+Somebody has to collapse that pile into one report.
+How you collapse it is the consensus mode.

 There is no neutral answer.
-Every collapse rule trades something: precision for recall, confidence for coverage, speed for nuance.
-The choice depends on what you plan to do with the output.
-A pre-merge sanity check on a small PR wants a short, high-confidence list.
-A security audit on a payments module wants every angle, even the ones only one model mentioned.
+Every rule trades something — precision for recall, confidence for coverage, speed for nuance.
+The right choice depends on what you're doing with the output.
+A pre-merge check on a small PR wants a short, high-confidence list.
+A security audit on a payments module wants every angle, even the one only one model mentioned.

-Joint Chiefs ships four modes because those four cover the useful ground.
-You set one as the default and override per-review when the stakes change.
+Joint Chiefs ships four modes.
+They cover the useful ground.
+Set one as the default and override per-review when the stakes change.

 moderatorDecides — the default

-The moderator — Claude by default — reads the full anonymized debate transcript across all rounds and writes the final synthesis.
-Findings are kept, merged, reworded, or dropped based on the strength of the argument, not the count of votes.
+The moderator — Claude by default — reads the full anonymized transcript across all rounds and writes the final synthesis.
+Findings get kept, merged, reworded, or dropped based on how strong the argument is.
+Not the count of votes.

 What it does well.
-It most closely matches the outcome the Multi-Agent Debate literature (Liang et al., 2023) shows to beat both single-model review and simple voting.
-A well-argued minority finding can survive; a three-model majority built on hand-waving can be trimmed.
+It matches what the MAD literature (Liang et al., 2023) shows beats both single-model review and plain voting.
+A well-argued minority finding can survive.
+A three-model majority built on hand-waving can be trimmed.
 Reasoning wins.

 When it's right.
 Default reviews.
 Anything where you want the reviewer's judgment, not a mechanical tally.
 Most PR feedback sits here.

 When it's wrong.
-When you don't trust the moderator's priors for the specific file type, or when you need a report that can be explained mechanically to a compliance auditor.
-The moderator's reasoning is visible in the transcript, but the final decision is, ultimately, one model's judgment.
+When you don't trust the moderator's priors for the specific file type.
+Or when you need a report that can be explained mechanically to a compliance auditor.
+The reasoning is in the transcript, but the final call is still one model's judgment.

 Failure mode.
-If the moderator is miscalibrated for a given domain, its synthesis inherits that miscalibration.
-Asking Claude to moderate a review of a language or framework Claude trains weakly on can leave you worse off than strict majority.
+If the moderator is miscalibrated for a domain, its synthesis inherits that miscalibration.
+Asking Claude to moderate a review of a language Claude trains weakly on can leave you worse off than strict majority.
 Weighting and the occasional moderator swap are the answers.

 strictMajority — quiet and ruthless

-A finding survives only if more than half of the panel raised it (or a mergeable variant of it) in the final round.
-Equal weights across providers.
+More than half of the panel has to raise a finding (or a mergeable variant of it) in the final round for it to survive.
+Equal weights.
 No moderator override.

 What it does well.
-Produces short, high-precision reports.
+Short, high-precision reports.
 Every surviving finding has cross-model corroboration, so false positives are rare.
 Easy to explain to a human reviewer: "three of four models flagged this."

 When it's right.
 Routine PRs where you want a tight pass/fail signal.
 Smoke tests.
 Noise-averse contexts where you'd rather miss a rare bug than investigate a false alarm.

 When it's wrong.
-Security-sensitive code, novel codebases, and anything with subtle concurrency or state.
-These are exactly the cases where the important bug is often the one only one model noticed — because only one model's training distribution covered the territory where it lives.
+Security-sensitive code.
+Novel codebases.
+Anything with subtle concurrency or state.
+These are the exact cases where the important bug is the one only one model noticed — because only that model's training distribution covered the territory.
 Strict majority drops that finding by construction.

 Failure mode.
 Silent false negatives.
 The report looks clean because the minority-caught real bug never appears.
-You do not know what you missed unless you also run another mode and diff the outputs.
+You don't know what you missed unless you also run another mode and diff the outputs.

 bestOfAll — the exhaustive union

 Every finding from every model is kept.
 The moderator's only job is to de-duplicate near-identical entries by title and merge their reasoning so the report isn't repetitive.
-No voting, no filtering on count.
+No voting.
+No filter on count.

 What it does well.
 Maximum recall.
 If any model thought it was worth flagging, you see it.
-Useful when you are already suspicious that a bug exists and want every angle.
+Useful when you already suspect a bug exists and want every angle.

 When it's right.
-Debugging sessions where the bug is real but the cause is unknown.
+Debugging where the bug is real but the cause is unknown.
 Security reviews on critical code paths.
 First pass on legacy code you've never seen before.
-Contexts where reading a long list is cheaper than missing an issue.
+Anywhere reading a long list is cheaper than missing an issue.

 Failure mode.
 Alert fatigue.
 After a few long bestOfAll reports with many false positives, reviewers start skimming and miss the real finding buried in the middle.
-Use it intentionally, not by default.
+Use it on purpose, not by default.

 votingThreshold — tunable weighted vote

-Each finding's weighted vote share is computed — the sum of the weights of providers that raised it, divided by the total panel weight.
-Findings with a share at or above a configured threshold survive.
+Each finding gets a weighted vote share — the sum of the weights of providers that raised it, divided by the total panel weight.
+Findings at or above a configured threshold survive.
 Threshold and per-provider weights are both configurable.

-Weights are the 0.0 to 3.0 per-provider scalar.
-A 0.0 weight means "don't let this provider's vote count toward consensus" (without removing it from the debate).
+Weights run 0.0 to 3.0.
+A 0.0 weight means "keep this provider in the debate, but don't count its vote."
 A 2.0 weight doubles its contribution.
 A 3.0 is close to a soft veto in favor.

 When it's right.
-When you have an informed opinion about which models you trust for which kinds of code.
-When you need the filter to be explainable numerically.
-When you want the flexibility to move the cutoff without changing the mode.
+When you have an informed opinion about which models you trust for which code.
+When the filter needs to be explainable numerically.
+When you want to slide the cutoff without swapping the whole mode.

 When it's wrong.
 When you don't have those priors.
-A miscalibrated threshold plus miscalibrated weights produces a filter that looks principled but isn't.
-It's easier to justify "the moderator said so" than to justify "Claude at 1.8 and Grok at 1.2 with a 0.45 threshold said so" if you picked the numbers by feel.
+Miscalibrated threshold plus miscalibrated weights produces a filter that looks principled but isn't.
+It's easier to defend "the moderator said so" than to defend "Claude at 1.8 and Grok at 1.2 with a 0.45 threshold said so" when you picked the numbers by feel.

 Failure mode.
 False precision.
 The fact that you can express a weighting in decimals doesn't mean your decimals are right.
-See our guide to per-provider weighting for sensible defaults.
+See the guide to per-provider weighting for sensible defaults.

 Comparison table